Board of Trustees

 Edward Herring was elected to the Highland Park Independent School District Board of Trustees in May 2016.
 Prior to being elected to the Board, he served as a member of the District’s Finance Committee since 2014.

 Herring is the Co-Founder and Co-Managing Partner of Tailwater Capital, a specialized private equity firm focused on the energy industry.
-He has over 20 years of investment experience, and his primary responsibilities at Tailwater include deal sourcing, execution and monitoring of the investments as well as management of the Firm.
+He has over 23 years of investment experience, and his primary responsibilities at Tailwater include deal sourcing, execution and monitoring of the investments as well as management of the Firm.
 Prior to co-founding Tailwater, Herring was a Partner with HM Capital and served on the firm’s Investment Committee.
 He also worked in the Investment Banking Division of Goldman, Sachs & Co. from 1993-1996.
-Raised in the Park Cities, Herring attended Bradfield Elementary, McCulloch Middle School and graduated from Highland Park High School in 1989.
+Raised in the Park Cities, Herring attended Bradfield Elementary, McCulloch Middle School and Highland Park High School, where he graduated as salutatorian in 1989.
 Herring received a double major in Economics and Political Science from Stanford University in 1993 and earned an MBA from Harvard Business School in 1998.

-Herring has previously served on numerous public and private boards of directors, and currently serves as a board member of seven privately-held companies in the energy sector.
+Herring has previously served on numerous public and private boards of directors and currently serves as a board member of fourteen privately-held companies in the energy sector.
 As a former Board member of Capital for Kids, Herring has been active in charitable organizations focused on improving the lives and educational opportunities for children in North Texas.
-Herring is also an active volunteer for the YMCA, and has coached his children’s sports teams for 30 seasons and counting.
+Herring is also an active volunteer for the YMCA and has coached his children’s sports teams for over 30 seasons.

-He and his wife, Kay, who is also a 1989 Highland Park graduate, have four children who attend HPISD schools: James, a senior at Highland Park High School; Johnny, a freshman at HPHS; Luke, a seventh-grader at Highland Park Middle School; and Abbie, a fifth-grader at McCulloch Intermediate.
+He and his wife, Kay, who is also a 1989 Highland Park graduate, have four children all of whom attend or attended HPISD schools: James, a recent graduate of Highland Park High School who now attends Harvard University; Johnny, a sophomore at HPHS; Luke, an eighth-grader at Highland Park Middle School; and Abbie, a sixth-grader at McCulloch Intermediate.
 The Herrings are members of Highland Park United Methodist Church.

 Stacy A. Kelly